aridjayarecipes/cutesrecipes.web.app/content/post/2358-steps-to-prepare-quick-grilled-sausage-and-cannellini-beans-puttanesca-w-garlic-bread.md

 1. Stir in artichoke hearts, olives and capers
 1. Heat up Grill Pan or exterior grill till hot add Sausages cook till thoroughly cooked inside set aside.
 1. Make Garlic bread: Pre-heat oven to 400 degrees F. Slice baguette in half length wise to create four 5 or 6 inch sections place pieces cut side up on a baking sheet.
-1. In a small sauce pan add butter on medium heat add tsp of Garlic saute until fragrant 1 or 2 mins,, don&#39;t burn,, remove from heat and put in a small bowl add oregano and red pepper flakes stir to combine.
+1. In a small sauce pan add butter on medium heat add tsp of Garlic saute until fragrant 1 or 2 mins,, don't burn,, remove from heat and put in a small bowl add oregano and red pepper flakes stir to combine.
 1. Using a pastry brush dip in butter and top baguette slices bake 7 to 10 minutes Serve immediately put bean mixture in 4 bowls top with sliced sausage, fresh basil and parmesan cheese.